Practical 8bis: Working with Text (Part 2)

 walk river thames 37

-close river thames 35
+close river thames 18

-walk thames river 27
+walk thames river 17

-minute walk river 23
+minute walk waterloo 14

-thames river view 20
+thames river view 13

 Questions

-• Can you think why we don’t care about punctuation for frequency distributions and n-grams?
+1. Can you think why we don’t care about punctuation for frequency distributions and n-grams?

-• Do you understand what n-grams are?
+2. Do you understand what n-grams are?

 Count Vectoriser

 This is a big foray into sklearn (sci-kit learn) which is the main machine learning and clustering module for Python.
-For processing text we use vectorisers to convert terms to a vector representation.
+For processing text we use a vectorisers to convert terms to a vector representation.
 We’re doing this on the smallest of the derived data sets because these processes can take a while to run and generate huge matrices (remember: one row and one column for each term!).

 Fit the Vectoriser